serut/meteor-coverage/README.md

 If you have **internal packages** inside your app and you want to get their **server side** coverage.
 Open the file `.meteor/packages` and move the line `lmieulet:meteor-coverage` to be above these packages.

-## Istanbul html colors legend

--   Pink: statement not covered
--   Orange: function not covered
--   Yellow: branch not covered
--   [I] and [E] in front of if-else statements: if or else not covered respectively
--   Branch coverage display only kicks in if one or more but not all branches have been taken (if none of the branches were taken the statement coverage will show you that unambiguously)

-## Ignore code from coverage with annotation

-For example, if you code an `if` block without `else`, istanbul marks the `else` branch as not covered (although it doesn't exist), decreasing your code coverage, which is **false**.

-Same issue with ternary operator (`expression ? value1 : value2`) or default assignments (like `let myVar = otherVar || {}`), which always get marked as uncovered branches.

-The syntax can be found at [istanbul docs - ignoring code](https://github.com/gotwarlost/istanbul/blob/master/ignoring-code-for-coverage.md).

 ## Meteor ignored folders and files

 -   hidden folders like .npm, .coverage or .meteor.